Sunday, September 22, 2024

 Having success knitting a double brimmed hat (albeit a small one), I couldn't wait to get started on a larger beanie with more subdued colors:

-The plan at the moment, is to finish this hat with the decreasing rounds found in the Benefaction Hat, instead of the gathered top of my pink double-brimmed hat.
-My thinking is that boys are likely to prefer a tailored crown over a bunched up one.
-I plan to put pom poms on the hats with gathered tops (which also happen to look more girlie, in my opinion) before sending them on their way.
+The plan at the moment, is to start this as a double-brimmed hat, but finish with the decreasing rounds found in the Benefaction Hat, instead of the gathered top of my pink double-brimmed hat.
+I plan to put pom poms on any hats made with gathered tops before sending them on their way.
+Pom poms assembly-line-style will be the last step in my hat making.

 ~~~~~